Depraved-Dolphin/Cockroach_Poker_CFR/README.md

 # I need your help

 I have little coding experience, so I need your help to finish this up.
+My Python code is deposited in the next file in this repository.
 Your suggestions and adjustments are very welcome!
 If you have any math expertise, I would also like to run the numbers for an upper bound on the total number of informatio sets in this game.
 This would give me a good estimate of the compute time and memory space I need